Zero-Human Demonstration End-to-end Autonomous Driving with Trajectory Scorer: Methodology

-To compute the advantage function $\Psi$, we adopt the EPDMS metric score $\mathcal{E}$ for its efficient and comprehensive evaluation of trajectories.
-Specifically, $\mathcal{E}$ can cover safety, rule-compliance, and progress for each state-action pair $(s,a)$.
-The scores $\mathcal{E}(s,\cdot)$ can also be reused for each state $s\in\mathcal{D}$ since the action space is fixed throughout the training process.
-To further enforce temporal consistency, we subtract a correction term $b(s_t, a_t, a_{t-1}) = \lambda\mathds{1}\left[\text{EC}(a_{t-1}, a_t)\right],$ where $\lambda$ is a constant, $a_{t-1}=\underset{a}{\text{argmax}}\space \pi(a|s_{t-1})$, and EC indicates the violation of Extended Comfort (EC) thresholds ~\citep{li2025hydra}: Note that this formulation penalizes inconsistent predictions more strongly than the one used in~\citet{li2025hydra, cao2025pseudo}.
-Finally, $\Psi$ is normalized to zero mean and unit variance following~\citet{huang2022cleanrl, shao2024deepseekmath}.
+To compute the advantage function $\Psi$ without relying on human demonstrations, we again adopt the EPDMS metric $\mathcal{E}$ for its efficient and comprehensive evaluation of trajectories.
+Our empirical findings suggest that using the score $\mathcal{E}(s,\cdot)$ as $\Psi(s,\cdot)$ enables better long-tail, closed-loop generalization than baselines trained with human demonstrations.
+Furthermore, the scores $\mathcal{E}(s,\cdot)$ can also be reused for each state $s\in\mathcal{D}$ as long as the action space is fixed throughout the training process, which greatly improves training efficiency.
+To further enforce temporal consistency, we subtract a correction term $b(s_t, a_t, a_{t-1}) = \lambda\mathds{1}\left[\text{EC}(a_{t-1}, a_t)\right],$ where $\lambda$ is a constant, $a_{t-1}=\underset{a}{\text{argmax}}\space \pi(a|s_{t-1})$, and EC indicates the violation of Extended Comfort (EC) thresholds ~\citep{li2025hydra}: Note that this formulation penalizes inconsistent predictions more strongly than the one used in~\citep{li2025hydra, cao2025pseudo}.
+Finally, $\Psi$ is normalized to zero mean and unit variance following~\citep{huang2022cleanrl, shao2024deepseekmath}.